Olympics: Netherlands' Sifan Hassan wins women's marathon – DW – 08/11/2024

 Her time was 2:22:25, netting her an Olympic record.

-The previous Olympic record was acheived by Tiki Gelana of Ethiopia, who finished the marathon in 2:23:07 at the 2012 London Games.
+The previous Olympic record was achieved by Tiki Gelana of Ethiopia, who finished the marathon in 2:23:07 at the 2012 London Games.

 Hassan also won the 2023 marathons in London and Chicago.